No Noodle Vegetarian Eggplant Lasagna

 Whenever I use marinara sauce it reminds me of my friends over at tomato wellness because they’re obsessed with all things cooked tomato because of the versatility and health benefits.
 Marinara sauce is particularly high in lycopene – an antioxidant that has unique anti-cancer effects, especially for prostate cancer.
 It also contains vitamins A, E, K and b-vitamins, and minerals like potassium and copper.
-Quinoa is a wonderful high-protein grain that I also often like to make for breakfast.
-Eggplants have some unique nutrients; whenever you see that blue/purple color you know that you’re getting the antioxidant anthocyanins.
-Eggplant also contains fiber, potassium and magnesium – as does spinach.
-I use lots of herbs in this dish, too for flavoring.
-You can definitely use fresh, too if you prefer.
-You know me, I’m all about easy and quick with my recipes.
-This No Noodle Vegetarian Eggplant Lasagna with Quinoa and Spinach saved me all week with leftovers that were perfect for busy work days.
+Eggplants have some unique antioxidants, too.
+Whenever you see that blue/purple color you know that you’re getting the antioxidant anthocyanins.

-I hope you’re enjoying your fall and that you get to try this awesome No Noodle Vegetarian Eggplant Lasagna with Quinoa and Spinach recipe!
+I hope you get to try this awesome No Noodle Vegetarian Eggplant Lasagna with Quinoa and Spinach recipe-

 - 3 Tablespoons olive oil